Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 What a beautiful picture! we don't have cardinals here in the Pacific NW; I enjoy seeing the beauty of them!
 Thanks for sharing!
 (09/27/2010)

 I followed, and finally saw the elusive cardinal in our backyard!
 He was very hard to get any pictures of, he was feeding his young who were in the maple tree.
-A nice family to join us!

 A couple of cardinals at our home.